jmschnei/ScientificArticleSectionClassification/Planning.md

 ## Offline Processing

-- [-] [Off-1.]() Label Generation using titles.
+- [ ] [Off-1.]() Label Generation using titles.
 The automatic generation of labesl throught he usage of existing datasets of scientific papers, where titles and texts of sections are already provided.
 The titles are extracted, ranked and filtered basedd on frequency.
 The mosot frequent ones are used as labels.
+  - Literature analysis about the topic to see where we are
+  -
+  -
 - [ ] [Off-2.]() Manual Label Generation.
 Define manually a set of labels that correspoond to sections.

 ## Dataset Annotation